nicabee/NC4-Payroll/README.md

 ## Functionalities

-- Create an employee record
+- Create an employee record using file system
-- Input logs of their time-ins and time-outs including overtime and holidays
+- Input logs of their time-ins and time-outs including overtime and holidays using file system

 ## Development